yoanhg421/zimjs-templates/README.md

  And you are good to go.

-## Using zim without typescript
+## Using ZIM without typescript

-If you have a project that doesn't use typescript you can use the samples below to add zimjs to your project
+If you have a project that doesn't use typescript you can use the samples below to add ZIM to your project

 ### VUE - with zim namespace